ryx/elasticwatch/README.md

 Reporter(s) to notify about alarms.
 Expects an object with key/value pairs where *key* ist the name of the reporter and *value* is the reporter-specific configuration.
 See [Reporters](#reporters) for more details.

 ### *configfile*
 Name of JSON file to read config from.
-Expects main options as top-level properties (see [example.json](jobs/example.json) for a live example).
+Expects main options as top-level properties (see [example.json](examples/example.json) for a live example).

 ## Validators
 A Validator takes a query result received from elasticsearch and compares it against a given expectation.
 This can be as easy as checking if a value equals a given constant or as complex as checking the average of a series of values against an allowed range with an explicit threshold.

-(TODO:) Validators can be dynamically instantiated und created (just like reporters.
+(TODO:) Validators can be dynamically instantiated and created (just like reporters).
 To implement new Validators you can simply create a new subclass of the abstract Validator base class.

 ## Reporters
-By default elasticwatch does nothing more than executing its configured jobs, raising alarms if expectations aren't met.
+By default elasticwatch does nothing more than executing its configured job, raising alarms if expectations aren't met.
 If you want to perform any action in such an alarm case, you have to define a reporter.

 To put it simple - reporters are notified about alarms, which means a configured expectation isn't met for a given number of times.
 They can then do helpful things depending on their type like sending an email, creating a ticket in your ticket system, etc.

 Reporters are defined inside a job's config, you can set either one or multiple of them.
 Most reporters need a specific configuration that is based on the reporter type.

 ### Available reporters

-#### ConsoleReporter
-The ConsoleReporter is just meant for demonstration purpose and simply logs a message to the console and has no configuration options.

 #### MailReporter
 The MailReporter sends an email to one (or multiple) given e-mail address(es).
 It offers the following configuration: